Axial3D teams up with Feedback Medical to transform hospital patients experience

 By partnering, frontline clinicians will be able to request Axial3D image renders from within Bleepa.
 The Bleepa user will be able to click through to Axial3D’s system from Bleepa and the supporting DICOM study will be automatically pushed by Bleepa to Axial3D.
 Axial3D will enter into its own commercial relationship with customers, but Bleepa will act as the user access point and will facilitate the data transfer on its behalf, with the customer’s permission and following the agreed data processing arrangements between the customer and Axial3D.

 Increasingly, clinicians are looking to 3D imaging and 3D printed models of anatomical areas, created exactly from patients’ 2D scans, which can be held in-hand and used for preoperative planning, simulation and collaborative team working.
 These anatomical images and models are often used in patient communication and consultation to show and explain to patients their medical conditions and what their surgical procedures will involve.
-3D anatomical models also have use in surgical education, providing medical students and junior doctors the opportunity to exactly see tumours, fractures, lesions and other abnormalities.
+3D anatomical models also have use in surgical education, providing medical students and junior doctors the opportunity to exactly see tumors, fractures, lesions and other abnormalities.

 Dr Tom Oakley, CEO of Feedback, commented:

 “The addition of 3D imaging and printing enhances our value proposition to Bleepa users and re-enforces our vision to bring clinicians together, armed with the tools and information they need to make better informed decisions faster.
 We are delighted to have Axial3D as such a dynamic and cutting-edge partner who share our vision and passion for supporting frontline clinicians.
 We hope that Bleepa will make Axial’s technology even more accessible to a wider clinical userbase and that our partnership will help to drive the adoption of this key technology into the mainstream of frontline care.
-This important milestone confirms our strategy of becoming a gatekeeper platform for third-party technologies in order to generate additional revenues beyond the Bleepa user licence.
+This important milestone confirms our strategy of becoming a gatekeeper platform for third-party technologies in order to generate additional revenues beyond the Bleepa user license.
 We hope that this will be the first of many such partnerships.”

 Roger Johnston, CEO of Axial3D, said: